jsenv/jsenv-server/readme.md

 > If you need a file with the jsenv certificate create a `whatever.crt` file and copy paste `jsenvRootCertificate` value in it.

 ## Using a custom certificate

-If you don't have a certificate you can omit the `privateKey` and `certificate` parameters and a default certificate will be used.
-It can be found inside [src/jsenvSignature.js](./src/jsenvSignature.js).
-You should trust this certificate in your system/browser settings.

 <details>
   <summary>Code using a custom certificate</summary>